flashcordon/Poesie/Poésie.md

+- What a piece of work is man, How noble in reason, how infinite in faculty, In form and moving how express and admirable, In action how like an Angel, In apprehension how like a god, The beauty of the world, The paragon of animals.
+And yet to me, what is this quintessence of dust?
+Man delights not me; no, nor Woman neither; though by your smiling you seem to say so.
+- William Shakespeare

+---

 - “The time will come when diligent research over long periods will bring to light things which now lie hidden.
 A single lifetime, even though entirely devoted to the sky, would not be enough for the investigation of so vast a subject...
 And so this knowledge will be unfolded only through long successive ages.
 There will come a time when our descendants will be amazed that we did not know things that are so plain to them...
 Many discoveries are reserved for ages still to come, when memory of us will have been effaced.”
 - Seneca, Natural Questions